YSU-Data-Lab/TBAT-DEXA15/README.md

 # TBAT-DEXA15

-## Experiment code for "A Framework of Write Optimization on Read-Optimized Out-of-Core Column-Store Databases" @ DEXA'15
+Experiment code for **"A Framework of Write Optimization on Read-Optimized Out-of-Core Column-Store Databases"** @ [26th International Conference on Database and Expert Systems Applications (DEXA'15)](http://www.dexa.org)

 ## Authors